shakeel-data/revenue-trends-analysis-dashboard/README.md

   - Total Quantity
 - Integrated YoY comparisons (2022 vs 2021), monthly trends, and min/max month highlights.
 - Added interactive filters for Category, Region, Ship Mode, and Year.
-- **Designed comparative visualizations**- **Sales & Profit by Category** : Bar and bullet charts highlighting profit/loss.
+- **Designed comparative visualization of Sales & Profit by Category** : Bar and bullet charts highlighting profit/loss.
-- Geographical Visualization with Hex Maps :
+- **Geographical Visualization with Hex Maps** :
     - Used **hex maps** to represent sales and profit by state in a clean, compact layout.
     - Bubble map showing sales and profit with size and color gradients.
     - This allows for clearer regional patterns compared to traditional choropleth maps.